Rogue Traders: Here Come the Drums: 2005–2006

 Rogue Traders first single with Bassingthwaighte's vocals, "Voodoo Child", was issued in May 2005.
-Its Australian release occurred without promotion of their new band member, Bassingthwaighte, as they wanted people to buy it because they liked the song instead of for its 'celebrity value'.
+Its Australian release occurred without any mention of Bassingthwaighte in its promotion, as they wanted people to buy it because they liked the song instead of for its 'celebrity value'.
 The single reached number four in Australia, number seven in New Zealand, number three in the United Kingdom (in July 2006), and number fifteen in Ireland (also July 2006).

 In October 2005, the group performed at the NRL Grand Final shortly before the release of their second album, Here Come the Drums on 23 October.
 By that time they had added Cameron McGlinchey on drums.
 The album peaked at number two on the ARIA Albums Chart and reached the top 50 on the UK Albums Chart.
 The group had signed a new record contract with Sony BMG and now promoted their recent band members Bassingthwaighte and McGlinchey.
 The second single from the album, "Way to Go!" reached number seven in Australia, while "Watching You" peaked at number five.
 Like many other modern mainstream music acts, Rogue Traders use elements of old songs in their music.
 However, rather than sampling the original songs, they re-record the relevant parts.
 "Voodoo Child" contains a re-recorded riff from "Pump It Up" by Elvis Costello (co-credited as Declan MacManus), "Watching You" contains re-recorded elements of "My Sharona" by The Knack (co-credited to Doug Fieger and Berton Averre) and "In Love Again" contains re-recorded elements of "Head over Heels" by Tears for Fears (co-credited to Roland Orzabal and Curt Smith).

 Early in 2006, the Rogue Traders toured Australia in support of their second album and its singles.
 Bassingthwaighte left Neighbours to focus on her music career and filmed her final scenes on 2 June.
 In March 2007, she reprised her role as Izzy Hoyland in scenes shot while on location in London in November 2006.